GitLeeRepo/RaspberryPiNotes/RaspbianNotes.md

 # Overview

-Notes on the Raspbian OS (Strech at time of writing) for the Rasberry Pi
+Notes on the Raspbian OS (Stretch at time of writing) for the Raspberry Pi

 # References